U2: Activism and philanthropy

 The band dedicated their 2000 song "Walk On" to Burma's pro-democracy leader Aung San Suu Kyi, who had been under house arrest since 1989.
 In late 2003, Bono and the Edge participated in the South Africa HIV/AIDS awareness 46664 series of concerts hosted by Nelson Mandela.
 In 2005, the band played the Live 8 concert in London, which Geldof helped stage on the 20th anniversary of Live Aid to support the Make Poverty History campaign.
 The band and manager Paul McGuinness were awarded Amnesty International's Ambassador of Conscience Award for their work in promoting human rights.

 Since 2000, Bono's campaigning has included Jubilee 2000 with Geldof, Muhammad Ali, and others to promote the cancellation of third-world debt during the Great Jubilee.
 In January 2002, Bono co-founded the multinational NGO DATA, with the aim of improving the social, political, and financial state of Africa.
 He continued his campaigns for debt and HIV/AIDS relief into June 2002 by making high-profile visits to Africa.
 Product Red, a for-profit licensed brand seeking to raise money for the Global Fund, was co-founded by Bono in 2006.
 The ONE Campaign, originally the US counterpart of Make Poverty History, was shaped by his efforts and vision.

 In November 2005, the Edge and producer Bob Ezrin helped introduce Music Rising, an initiative to replace instruments for musicians in the New Orleans area impacted by Hurricane Katrina and Hurricane Rita.
-In 2006, U2 collaborated with pop punk band Green Day to record a remake of the song "The Saints Are Coming" by the Skids to benefit Music Rising.
+In 2006, U2 collaborated with Green Day to record a remake of the song "The Saints Are Coming" by the Skids to benefit Music Rising.
 A live version of the song recorded at the Louisiana Superdome was released on the single.

+U2 have provided funding for music education on several occasions.
+In 2010, an education programme for children called Music Generation was established from funds provided by U2 and the Ireland Funds.
+The band initially gave €5 million for the programme's creation, followed by donations of €2 million in 2015 and some of their earnings from their Joshua Tree Tour 2017.
+The programme provided tuition to 116,000 children in 2023.
+Following U2's residency at Sphere in the Las Vegas Valley, the University of Nevada, Las Vegas's College of Fine Arts announced in January 2025 that the band had made a donation of $300,000 to the U2:UV Music Scholarship and Experiential Fund for music education.